mikymaione/Held-Karp-algorithm/README.md

 3. be of minimum distance.

 ## Features
-This is a multi-thread version: for every set S ⊆ {2, ..., n} of cardinality |S| = s, s threads are executed.
+This is a multi-threaded version: for every set S ⊆ {2, ..., n} of cardinality |S| = s, s threads are executed.

 ## IDE
 1. C++11